apache/mesos/docs/configuration.md

   --webui_dir=VALUE                        Location of the webui files/assets (default: /usr/local/share/mesos/webui)

-  --weights=VALUE                          A comma seperated list of role/weight pairs
+  --weights=VALUE                          A comma separated list of role/weight pairs
                                            of the form 'role=weight,role=weight'.
 Weights
                                            are used to indicate forms of priority.